Binscarth

 Binscarth is an unincorporated urban community in the Municipality of Russell – Binscarth, Manitoba.
 It is located approximately 167 km northwest of Brandon, 16 km south from Russell, and 16 km east of the Saskatchewan border.

 Prior to 1 January 2015, it was designated as a village.

 The economic base of Binscarth and area is a mix of agriculture and service businesses.
 Major industrial employers in the area include three potash mines nearby in Saskatchewan (Nutrien in Rocanville, and Mosaic K1 in Esterhazy and K2 in Gerald) and a canola crushing plant (Bunge) at Harrowby Manitoba.

-Current NHL player Cody McLeod was born in Binscarth.

 History

 The community was originally formed around a stock farm established by the Scottish Ontario and Manitoba Land Company some three miles northwest of the current townsite.
 It was named after the Company founder's ancestral home in the Orkney islands.
 When the Manitoba and Northwestern Railway (later CPR) was built through the area in 1886, the railway station was established at the current site of SE15-19-28W, and the community soon relocated itself there, incorporating as a village in 1917.

 In 2015, Binscarth amalgamated with the town of Russell and the Rural Municipality of Russell to form the Municipality of Russell-Binscarth.